Crypto Loan Calculator

 How Crypto Loan Interest Works

-Total Interest = Loan Amount × Annual Rate × (Term in Months ÷ 12)
+Simple Interest Total Interest = Principal × Rate × Time

-Required Collateral = Loan Amount ÷ LTV Ratio
+Required Collateral Collateral = Loan Amount ÷ LTV Ratio

-Note: Some platforms use compound interest (daily or monthly), which slightly increases total costs.
-Open-ended loans like those from Nexo or CoinRabbit have no fixed term — you pay interest only on what you've borrowed and repay whenever you want.
+Some platforms use compound interest (daily or monthly), which increases total costs.
+Open-ended loans from platforms like Nexo or CoinRabbit have no fixed term — you pay interest only on what you've borrowed and repay whenever you want.

 Understanding LTV and Liquidation Risk

-LTV (Loan-to-Value) is the most important metric in crypto lending.
-It determines how much you can borrow and how close you are to liquidation.
-A lower LTV means more safety margin but less borrowing power.
+LTV (Loan-to-Value) determines how much you can borrow and how close you are to liquidation.
+Lower LTV = more safety margin but less borrowing power.

-0–50% Safe Zone Plenty of buffer.
-Recommended for volatile assets.
+0–50% Safe Plenty of buffer.
+Best for volatile assets.

 50–70% Moderate Common for stablecoins or blue-chip crypto.

-70–85% High Risk Small price drops can trigger liquidation.
+70–85% High Risk Small drops can trigger liquidation.

 Frequently Asked Questions